idiap/fullgrad-saliency/README.md

 This code is the reference implementation of the methods described in our NeurIPS 2019 publication ["Full-Gradient Representation for Neural Network Visualization"](https://arxiv.org/abs/1905.00780).

+This repository implements two methods: the reference FullGrad algorithm, and a variant called "simple FullGrad", which omits computation of bias parameters for bias-gradients.

 ## Usage
 Simply run the following command